bougou/go-ipmi/CONTRIBUTING.md

     // construct by using input params
   }
   response = &DoSomethingResponse{}
-  err := c.Exchange(ctx,request, response)
+  err = c.Exchange(ctx, request, response)
   return
 }
 ```

-Calling `Exchange` method of `ipmi.Client` will fullfil all other complex underlying works.
+Calling the `Exchange` method of `ipmi.Client` will handle all other complex underlying work.

 ## ipmi.Request interface